 Having a discovery call is especially important when you have signature packages.
 Because signature packages help your clients achieve a predetermined outcome using your own signature process, not every client will be a good fit for that program.

-And even when you write the most amazing sales copy for your signature program, there’s nothing quite like having a real conversation with a client and asking questions back and forth.
+Even when you write the most amazing sales copy for your signature program, there’s nothing quite like having a real conversation with a client and asking questions back and forth.
 That’s something your website copy can’t do!

 So even when a client is convinced they are sold on your coaching program and want to go ahead, you should still include a discovery session in your process.
-This initial call will make sure both of you are on the same page and have good chemistry.

 Without an effective discovery session, a client who is convinced they want your program may turn out to be a bad fit.
 When this happens, they’ll either become dissatisfied and leave on their own, or you’ll feel the need to fire them so that you can focus on clients whom you can actually help.